 Obviously the longer you can spend in Scotland the better.
 Scotland may look small on the map but there is lots to see and there are lots of miles to cover.
 I would recommend at least a week, preferably two.
 Of course, if you only have two or three days, for instance if it's part of a bigger trip visiting other countries, or if you are visiting for work you can still see enough to make it memorable.
 In this instance I would recommend flying into Edinburgh or Glasgow and making that your base.
 Take time to see the sites in the city and perhaps take a day tour to some castles as part of a group tour.
 If you have yet to choose how many nights you want to spend here and you have some flexibility in your Scotland itinerary it’ll become clearer as you begin to list the attractions and sights you want to visit how long you will need.
 I suggest putting down a rough guide to begin with and you can change it later, if needed.

-What time of year do you want to visit?
+What time of year to visit Scotland?

 What type of holiday to you prefer?
 If you like it warm (I won’t say hot as it’s rarely that, if it is it’ll be a nice wee bonus) you could visit between May and September.
 Remember though that the cities and popular sites will be busy with tourists from June to August.
 Unless you want to visit the Edinburgh Fringe I would avoid Edinburgh in August as it is full to the brim with festival goers.
 The Fringe is a pretty fantastic event though.
 If you don't mind crowds then the summer is a beautiful time to visit, it doesn't get dark in July and August until after 10pm so you can have your evening meal outside.
 Beware of the midges though.
-Learn how to avoid the dreaded Scottish Midge
+Learn how to avoid the dreaded Scottish Midge.

 I think May and September are lovely months to visit, the weather is not too cold and the attractions are open but quieter.